evan-dayy/sp24-cs5004-notes/IntelliJ-IDEA-related/README.md

 print(x)
 ```

-However, you cannot directly do this in Java since everything in Java is a Object (class), you should define a class then to print it like following:
+However, you cannot directly do this in Java since everything in Java is an Object (class), you should define everything in a class then to print it like following:

 ```java
 class Printer {